 In developing best practices for local delivery, White said, he wants to train those involved in providing services to Indigenous people on how the culture of Native Americans was lost and what can be done to help build trust and provide reparations.

-The Mellon Foundation awarded $5 million in grant funds to be distributed among 16 university and college teams around the U.S. Those teams will focus on researching racial justice and social equality.
+The Mellon Foundation awarded $5 million in grant funds to be distributed among nine university and college teams around the U.S. for the Crafting Democratic Futures.
+Those teams will focus on researching racial justice and social equality.

 Many of the teams decided to pursue reparations for Black Americans, White said, adding he was excited Concordia decided to focus on Native American issues.